pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       --pdb                           Pause execution in the built-in pdb debugger just before executing the command within pywbemcli.
 Default: EnvVar PYWBEMCLI_PDB, or false.

-      --version                       Show the version of this command and the pywbem package and exit.
+      --version                       Show the version of this command and the pywbem package.
-      -h, --help                      Show this message and exit.
+      -h, --help                      Show this help message.

     Commands:
       class       Command group for CIM classes.